heroku/x/dynoid/README.md

 ## Audiences

-All dynos are get an `heroku` audience token by default.
+All dynos get a `heroku` audience token by default.
 Additional audiences can be minted by setting the `HEROKU_DYNO_ID_AUDIENCES` config var to a comma separated list of audiences.

 ## To Authenticate Calls to Your Service